 If you were getting disability benefits before you went to jail or prison, your benefits are suspended while you are incarcerated.
 What happens then depends on which type of disability benefits you were getting.

 SSDI benefits - your payments will be suspended if you are convicted and imprisoned for 30 days or more.
 If your spouse or children gets SSDI payments on your Social Security account, those checks do not stop.
-No matter how long you are in jail or prison, your SSDI benefits won’t be terminated – they will just be suspended.
+No matter how long you are in jail or prison, your SSDI benefits won’t be terminated – they are just suspended.

 SSI benefits - your payments are suspended if you are in jail or prison for one full calendar month.
 This means you won’t get checks during the time you are in jail or prison.
 If you are in jail or prison for 12 full calendar months in a row, your SSI benefits are terminated.
 This means you have to file a new application to get your benefits turned back on.
 You have to reestablish (prove again) that you are disabled and that you meet the program’s financial requirements (have a low income).